-Use of Proceeds

-Unless otherwise specified in a prospectus supplement, we plan to invest the net proceeds from the sale of our securities pursuant to this prospectus and any accompanying prospectus supplement in portfolio companies in accordance with our investment objective and strategies described in this prospectus.
-We will also use a portion of any such net proceeds to pay operating expenses, and other expenses such as due diligence expenses relating to potential new investments.
+Use of Proceeds Unless otherwise specified in a prospectus supplement, we plan to invest the net proceeds from the sale of our securities pursuant to this prospectus and any accompanying prospectus supplement in portfolio companies in accordance with our investment objective and strategies described in this prospectus.
+We will also use a portion of any such net proceeds to pay operating expenses and other expenses, such as due diligence expenses relating to potential new investments.
 We anticipate that substantially all of the net proceeds of any such offering will be used for the above purposes within six to twelve months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions, except for such amounts as may be retained for purposes of funding our ongoing operations subsequent to the completion of such offering.
 Each supplement to this prospectus or free writing prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
-See "Use of Proceeds" in this prospectus.

-Nasdaq Capital Market symbol

-Our common stock is listed on the Nasdaq Capital Market under the symbol "SSSS."
+See "Use of Proceeds" in this prospectus for further information.
+Nasdaq Global Select Market symbol Our common stock is listed on the Nasdaq Global Select Market under the symbol "SSSS."
+Distributions The timing and amount of our dividends, if any, will be determined by our Board of Directors.
+Any dividends to our stockholders will be declared out of assets legally available for distribution.
+As we focus on making primarily capital gains-based investments in equity securities, we do not anticipate that we will pay dividends on a quarterly basis or become a predictable distributor of dividends, and we expect that our dividends, if any, will be less consistent than the dividends of other BDCs that primarily make debt investments.
+Taxation We have elected to be treated, qualify, and intend to comply with the requirements so to continue to qualify annually as a RIC under Subchapter M of the Code.
+As a RIC, we generally will not be subject to U.S. federal income tax on any ordinary income or capital gains that we timely distribute to our stockholders as dividends.
+To continue to maintain our RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
+See "Certain U.S. Federal Income Tax Considerations" in this prospectus for further information.